-By accepting the sanction of the Administrator (as described above), the student consents to the Administrator's decision of adjudication rather than having the matter go to a hearing panel.
+Student's Discretion: By accepting the sanction of the Administrator (as described above), the student consents to the Administrator's decision of adjudication rather than having the matter go to a Student Conduct Hearing Committee.
 The student shall then agree to the imposition of a sanction mutually agreed upon by the student and the Administrator.
-All students should be afforded the right to a due process hearing.
-If the student charged with a Code of Conduct violation desires a due process hearing the following procedure will apply:
+Where a proposed sanction is greater than a verbal warning, a student may be afforded the right to a due process hearing.

-The student's request for hearing shall be made in writing to the Office of Student Affairs or the CSSO.
-If the student exercises the right to refer the matter to a Disciplinary Hearing Committee, the student shall receive a copy of these disciplinary procedures from the Administrator.
+If the student charged with a Code of Conduct violation desires a Student Conduct Hearing, the student's request for hearing shall be made in writing to the Office of Student Affairs or the CSSO within five (5) days of receipt of the Administrator's proposed sanction.
+The Administrator's proposed sanction(s) shall become the officially enforced sanction(s) should the student fail to exercise his/her due process rights within five (5) days of receiving the proposed sanction(s).
+If the student exercises the right to refer the matter to a Student Conduct Hearing Committee, the student shall receive a copy of the Student Conduct Procedures from the Administrator.
 The student shall be provided with written notice of the hearing as provided below in the Hearing Procedure.
-Within twenty (20) business days, unless mutually agreed upon by the student and Administrator that more time is required, the matter shall be heard by a Disciplinary Hearing Committee.
+Within twenty (20) business days, unless mutually agreed upon by the student and Administrator that more time is required, the matter shall be heard by a Student Conduct Hearing Committee.